Visit the Prettiest Villages and Small Towns in Ireland

 Cashel • County Tipperary

-Cashel is steeped in history and Gaelic legend, making it one of the most interesting towns in Ireland.
-Explore the quaint streets and colorful shops, traditional Irish pubs, and cafes.
 The Rock of Cashel, one of the oldest places in Ireland, dates back to the 12th century and is one of the most stunning places to see.
 Treat yourself to a trip to Cashel Folk Village, the open-air museum with thatched cottages that showcase traditional Irish life.

 Glaslough • County Monaghan

 Close to the border in Northern Ireland lies charming Glaslough, whose rich history stretches back 5,000 years.
 Here, you can wander through the enchanting streets lined with inviting cafes, delve into the past at the Carrickmacross Workhouse heritage building, or find serenity amidst the rolling Drumlins of County Monaghan, where you can mingle with the friendly Glaslough Alpacas.
-With its captivating blend of historic charm, peaceful ambience, and natural beauty, it's no surprise Glaslough is one of the best towns to stay in Ireland.

 Now that you know some of the best vacation spots in Ireland if you're looking for authentic Irish experiences, check out our Ireland vacation packages and start planning your emerald trip!

-Explore Ireland Vacations
+Explore Ireland Vacation Packages

 You might also like to read about: